cs-uob/COMSM0085/exercises/part1/src/posix2/shell.md

 ## Files with spaces in their names

 The command `touch FILENAME` creates a file.
 Create a file with a space in its name by typing `touch "silly named file"`.
-What would happen if you left the quuotes off (you can try it, then do `ls`)?
+What would happen if you left the quotes off (you can try it, then do `ls`)?

 Start typing `ls sill` and then press TAB to autocomplete.
 Assuming you have no other files whose name starts with _sill_, what happens?
 Use this method to get the arguments program to print the following: